Mulholland Drive

 Linda Vista through the Arroyo Seco

 There’s no shortage of impressively ritzy roads in L.A., but few are as lovely as Pasadena’s Linda Vista Avenue.
-As you begin heading southbound parallel to the Rose Bowl, a small sign lets you know that you’ve hit the officially designated “scenic tour,” but we suggest starting much farther back.
+As you begin heading southbound parallel to the Rose Bowl, a small sign lets you know that you’ve hit the officially designated “scenic tour,” but I suggest starting much farther back.
 Begin way to the west on Chevy Chase Drive, where you’ll climb through enclaves hidden in the hills above Glendale, before winding past Art Center’s campus and the open vistas of the Arroyo.

 Then, as you descend onto Linda Vista, you’ll pass by stately-but-not-showy houses covered in a canopy of old trees.
 Eventually the road will lead you to the freeway; cross over it and make a left onto the historic Colorado Street Bridge instead.
 Just make sure to avoid Linda Vista on days when there’s a game or concert in the Rose Bowl, otherwise you’ll find yourself stuck in traffic or against side street closures.